 This kit includes a colour-printed patterncard with full instructions, full access to step-by-step online video tutorials, and all the Alice Starmore Hebridean 2 Ply yarn required in to make the Lapwing Collar in your chosen colours.
 It is shown here in two variations.
 The first has a Main Colour of Bogbean and Contrast 1 of Machair for the top layer of feathers and the neckband.
 The longer centre front and back feathers use Calluna as Contrast 2; Lapwing as Contrast 3; Strabhann as Contrast 4; and Corncrake as Contrast 5.
 The second pale variation has a Main Colour of Kittiwake and Contrast 1 of Pebble Beach, Contrast 2 of Conrcrake, Contrast 3 of Spindrift, Contrast 4 of Solan Goose and Contrast 5 of Driftwood.
-It is available in a choice of 34 colours.
+You can order the Lapwing Collar in a choice of our available Hebridean 2 Ply colours.

 The Lapwing Collar patterncard kit is availble as a Standard or Beginner Kit.
 The Beginner Kit contains 2 extra skeins of Hebridean 2 Ply, one in Main Colour and one in Contrast 1.
 These will be used for making additional swatches and practice pieces.
 The instructions for these extra pieces are given in the online video tutorials.

 Once your Lapwing Collar kit has been dispatched you will recieve an email with a username and password for our steek dot scot video tutorial website.
 You can use your personal login information to access a detailed Video Class showing every part of the making and finishing of a Lapwing Collar.